 In June 2016, then-Secretary of Defense Ash Carter announced that the United States would be lifting a ban on transgender people serving openly in the armed forces.
 “We’re talking about talented Americans who are serving with distinction or who want the opportunity to serve,” Carter said at the time.
 “We can’t allow barriers unrelated to a person’s qualifications to prevent us from recruiting and retaining those who can best accomplish the mission.”

 The next summer, President Donald Trump tweeted his intention to maintain the ban.
 In particular, he raised concerns about the medical costs involved in gender transitions.
 In March 2018, the executive branch barred transgender people from enlisting.
-The courts have blocked the orders for now, but it’s unclear what will happen if the Supreme Court hears the case.
+The courts initially blocked the orders, but an appeals court reversed that decision.
+The Supreme Court ruled on January 22 that Trump’s restrictions could go into effect while the matter is making its way up through the legal system.*

 It’s hard to know exactly how many transgender individuals are serving in the armed forces today.
 In a 2016 study, undertaken at the request of the Defense Department, the RAND Corporation put the number between 2,150 and 10,790.
 (These estimates were based on surveys of the general population.)